vinayrayapati/rv32i/README.md

 $   sudo make mount
 $   ./flow.tcl -design iiitb_rv32i
 ```
-To see the layout we use a tool called magic which we installed earlier.Type the following command in the terminal opened in the <path to your design>/runs/<latest run folder>/final/def/
+To see the layout we use a tool called magic which we installed earlier.Type the following command in the terminal opened in the path to your design/runs/latest run folder/final/def/

 ```
 $   magic -T /home/parallels/Desktop/OpenLane/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../../tmp/merged.max.lef def read iiitb_rv32i.def &